Lab Director

 Sabra Sisler

-B.S., Northeastern University, Boston, Behavioral Neuroscience and Computer Science
+B.S., Computer Science, Northeastern University, Boston, U.S.A

 Email: sisler.s@northeastern.edu